less/less-docs/content/usage/command-line-usage.md

 Defaults to Off.

-Without this option on LESS will try and process all maths in your css e.g.
+Without this option on Less will try and process all maths in your css e.g.

 ```less
 .class {